selw-prog/selwood/minecraft.md

 - **Troubleshooting**: Check the `logs` folder or the [Minecraft Wiki](https://minecraft.wiki/) for help.

 For detailed setup or optimization steps, consult the official Minecraft documentation or request further assistance.

+## Exposing Server Externally

+I have a CGNAT IP so simple port forwarding is not a solution.
+I could host the server in a public cloud but I'd prefer not to introduce cost to this.
+I found some software called [playit](playit.gg) and installed that on my VM.
+Their free tier seems OK at this time.
+Configuration of this software is simple.